metal-stack/docs/docs/src/development/proposals/MEP4/README.md

 for each resource in the metal-api:

 - create a new proto3 based definition in the `api` repo.
-- implement at least a small wrapper service in the `api-server` which asks the metal-api for this resource an maps the response back the caller in the grpc format.
+- implement the business logic per service in the new `metal-apiserver` without calling the metal-api.
+- clients must be able to talk to `v1` and `v2` backend in parallel
+- Deprecate the already migrated service in the swagger route to notify the client that this route should not be used anymore.
 - identify all consumers of this resource and replace them to use the grpc instead of the rest api
-- move the business logic incl. the backend calls to ipam, metal-db, masterdata-ap, nsq for this resource from the metal-api to the api-server
+- move the business logic incl. the backend calls to ipam, metal-db, masterdata-api, nsq for this resource from the metal-api to the `metal-apiserver`

-We will try to migrate the rethinkdb backend implementation to a generic approach during this effort.
+We will migrate the rethinkdb backend implementation to a generic approach during this effort.

+- Try to enhance the generic rethinkdb interface with `project` scoped methods.

 There are a lot of consumers of metal-api, which need to be migrated: